 Home to a unique heritage and rich, natural beauty, Japan is one of Asia's most enthralling countries.
-On a holiday to Japan, you will find a dynamic culture that effortlessly and intriguingly combines the ultra-modern and pop culture trends with deeply traditional values and a reverence of the past.
-Discover imperial treasures and tranquil temples in Kyoto and explore futuristic Tokyo.
-Head out into the country though, and you will discover another world, be it in the shadow of Mount Fuji or amongst the peaks of Mount Koya.
+On a holiday to Japan, you will find a dynamic and fascinating culture that effortlessly combines cutting edge modernity with deeply traditional values and a reverence of the past.
+Discover imperial treasures and tranquil temples in Kyoto and experience Tokyo's vibrant, futuristic feel.
+Away from the cities, you'll discover Japan's breathtaking countryside-from the shadow of Mount Fuji to the peaks of Mount Koya, and so much more in between.
 The people are welcoming, the cuisine divine, the landscapes second to none, the culture rich - what more could a traveller want on their holiday in Japan?